ditatompel/ditatompel/README.md

 # My Personal dotfiles

 This is my personal config file.
 This dotfiles repo is not intended to "rice" your desktop.
+Maybe this dotfiles repo is one of most boring desktop you ever see, trust me!
+No compositor, no transparency, no animation, nothing.
+Just basic BSPWM with polybar plus my most used apps.

+I put my configs and scripts here for my self, to make me easier moving my machine to the new one if something bad happen to my beloved laptop.
+But, if you find it useful for you, just clone and edit to fit with your need.

 This repo is far from complete, I'll update this repo during my spare time.

 ## Packages
 * [sxhkd](https://wiki.archlinux.org/title/Sxhkd)